-Certain statements contained in this annual information form constitute forward-looking statements.
+Certain statements contained in this annual information form ("AIF") constitute "forward-looking statements" or "forward-looking information" within the meaning of applicable securities laws (collectively, "forward-looking statements").
 These statements relate to future events or the future performance of the Company (as hereinafter defined).
 All statements other than statements of historical fact may be forward-looking statements.
-Forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "plan", "continue", "estimate", "forecast", "expect", "may", "will", "project", "predict", "potential", "targeting", "intend", "could", "might", "should", "believe" and similar expressions.
+Forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "plan", "continue", "estimate", "forecast", "expect", "may", "will", "project", "predict", "potential", "targeting", "intend", "could", "might", "should", "believe" or similar expressions.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
-The Company believes that the expectations reflected in these forward-looking statements included in this annual information form should not be unduly relied upon.
-These statements speak only as of the date of this annual information form.
+The Company believes that the expectations reflected in these forward-looking statements are reasonable, but no assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this AIF should not be unduly relied upon.
+These statements speak only as of the date of this AIF.
 Other than as required by applicable laws, the Company does not intend, and does not assume any obligation, to update these forward-looking statements.

-In particular, this annual information form contains forward-looking statements pertaining to the following, without limitation:
+In particular, this AIF contains forward-looking statements pertaining to the following, without limitation:

-- expectations regarding trends in, and the growth prospects of, the global oil and gas industry; - activity, demand, utilization and outlook for the Company's continuing operations; - supply and demand fundamentals of the pressure pumping industry; - input costs, margin and service pricing trends and strategies; - operating and financing strategies, performance, priorities, metrics and estimates; - the Company's Russia division, including the planned sale of the Russian subsidiary and the ongoing risks, uncertainties and restrictions relating to its business and operations, the regulatory approvals to complete a sale transaction and the Company's compliance with applicable sanctions and counter-sanctions; - the Company's approach and strategy with respect to environmental, social and governance (ESG) matters; - the Company's debt, liquidity and financial position; - future financial resources and performance; - expectations regarding the Company's financing activities, restrictions under its lending documents, and the Company's ability to raise capital; - future costs or potential liabilities; - the Company's service quality; - capital investment plans; - commodity prices and supply of raw materials, diesel fuel and component parts; - the Company's growth strategy and prospects; - operational execution and expectations regarding the Company's ability to maintain its competitive position; - the continued impact of the novel coronavirus (COVID-19) pandemic (the "COVID-19 pandemic"); - the impact of environmental regulations on the Company's business; - the impact economic sanctions on the Company's business; - exposure under existing and potential future legal proceedings; and

-• treatment under governmental regulatory regimes.
+- expectations regarding trends in, and the growth prospects of, the global oil and gas industry; - activity, demand, utilization and outlook for the Company's continuing operations; - supply and demand fundamentals of the pressure pumping industry; - input costs, margin and service pricing trends and strategies; - operating and financing strategies, performance, priorities, metrics and estimates; - the Company's Russia segment, including the planned sale of the Company's Russian subsidiary and the ongoing risks, uncertainties and restrictions relating to its business and operations, the regulatory approvals to complete a sale transaction and the Company's compliance with applicable laws and sanctions; - the Company's approach and strategy with respect to environmental, social and governance (ESG) matters; - the Company's debt, liquidity and financial position; - · future financial resources and performance; - expectations regarding the Company's financing activities, restrictions under its lending documents, and the Company's ability to raise capital; - future costs or potential liabilities; - the Company's service quality; - capital investment plans; - supply of raw materials, diesel fuel and component parts; - the Company's growth strategy and prospects; - operational execution and expectations regarding the Company's ability to maintain its competitive position; - the impact of environmental regulations on the Company's business; - the impact of economic sanctions on the Company's business; - exposure under existing and potential future legal proceedings; and - treatment under government regulatory regimes.

-The forward-looking statements contained herein are based on certain assumptions and analyses made by the Company considering its experience and perception of historical trends, current conditions and expected future developments as well as other factors it believes are appropriate in the circumstances, including, but not limited to, the following:
+The forward-looking statements contained herein are based on certain assumptions and analyses made by the Company based on its experience and perception of historical trends, current conditions, expected future developments and other factors it believes are appropriate in the circumstances, including, but not limited to, the following: